Living & Working on the International Space Station

 When & Where

-American Institute of Aeronautics and Astronautics, Sydney Section
+American Institute of Aeronautics and Astronautics - Australia

 The American Institute of Aeronautics and Astronautics (AIAA) is the world's largest technical society dedicated to the global aerospace profession.
 In 1998 the Sydney Section became the first AIAA Section outside of the USA and encompasses all AIAA members in New South Wales and the Australian Capital Territory.
-The Sydney Section welcomes new members - both students and professionals.
-To find out more about upcoming Section activities and the benefits of AIAA membership visit http://www.aiaasydneysection.org
+In 2002 a second Australian AIAA Section was formed in Adelaide.
+The AIAA welcomes new members - both students and professionals.
+To find out more about upcoming Sydney Section activities and the benefits of AIAA membership visit http://www.aiaasydneysection.org